dreamportdev/Osdev-Notes/02_Architecture/PS2_Keyboard/02_Interrupt_Handling.md

 The value of those code depends on the set in use.

+For example if using scancode set 1, the BREAK code is composed by adding `0x80` to the MAKE code.

 ## Handling Keyboard Interrupts

 When a key is pressed/released the keyboard pushes the bytes that make up the scancode into the ps2 controller buffer, then triggers an interrupt.
 We'll need to read these bytes, and assemble them into a scancode.